 Data Model

-The Recipient-Validation API checks and fixes addresses and also verifies that the given recipient (or household) matches the address.
+The Recipient-Validation API checks and corrects addresses and also verifies that the given recipient (or household) matches the address.
 Right now, this service works only for Germany (DE).
+The first section, Address and Recipient Fields, gives you enough background on the data model to understand input and output of the API.
+The second section, Quality of an Address and Recipient, describes how to interpret the result in order to perform appropriate actions (e.g. automatic processing or manual post-processing).

-The different address types and the individual address fields are explained on the Address-Validation Data Model page.
+The different address types and the individual address fields are explained on the Address-Validation - Data Model page.
+This page only describes the additional fields for the recipient validation.

 recipient